ryanjewik/Climb_App/README.md

 ### The "templates" folder is where all of the html pages go

-### The "static" folder is where all of the stying goes.
+### The "static" folder is where all of the styling goes.

 ### The "app.py" file handles all of the logic